 Since its inauguration in April 2015, Hepatoma Research (HR) has constantly adhered to the concept of high quality publishing and has continued to develop.
 It has made numerous advancements in 2017 and gained recognition from more experts in the field of liver cancer research.
 The world has heard our voice.

-With the selection of high-quality manuscripts, readers of HR in 2017 have been distributed in more than 168 countries and regions around the world, significantly increased compared with that in 2016.
+With the selection of high-quality manuscripts, readers of HR in 2017 were distributed in more than 168 countries and regions around the world, significantly increased compared with those in 2016.
 Among them, five of the published manuscripts received extensive attention from readers.

 |Advances in the diagnosis and treatment of liver fibrosis|